nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 `Important`: When (mlflow) is present, commands are directly within the container.

-Let's have a look at how to use the MLFlow Triton plugin before we start deploying models.
+First let's have a look at the syntax of the commands we will be using to communicate with the MLflow Triton plugin before we start deploying models.
-Publish models to MLFlow server:
+Publish models to MLflow server looks like:

 ```bash
 (mlflow) root@mlflow-6d98:/mlflow# python publish_model_to_mlflow.py \